Skip to main content

 • A genuine care for customers, with exceptional customer service skills

-• Resilient, flexible and can think on your feet
+• Resilience, ability to be flexible and someone who can think on their feet

 • An ability to build relationships both internally and externally through open and clear communication, both verbal and written